Spring Traditions Yesterday and Today

 Victorians loved corresponding by mail.
-During the latter half of the 19th century, one clever publisher placed an Easter greeting on a drawing of a bunny on writing stationery.
-Before too long, people were exchanging a variety of brightly colored cards at Easter.
+Christmas and New Years cards became widespread in the 1850s and 1860s and the first Easter cards emerged in the 1870s.
 Today, Easter is the fourth most popular greeting card holiday, behind Christmas, Valentine’s Day, and Mother’s Day.

 Egg Hunts and Rolls

 The tradition of the Easter egg hunt and egg roll was introduced from Germany to England during the Victorian era.
 Children still hunt for colorful eggs, with the one with the most declared the winner, often going home with a prize.
 Egg rolling involves children rolling eggs down hillsides to see who can roll their egg the farthest.
 Eggs were often given up for Lent, so the eggs used in the hunt and rolling were eaten on Easter Sunday.
 The tradition of the egg roll continues to this day, with children gathering on the White House lawn to engage in the event each year on Easter Monday.